-With over 10,400 square feet of dedicated space, the PSTC occupies Mencoff Hall, a renovated historic building on Brown University’s central campus, and a floor in Maxcy Hall, where the Program for Spatial Structures in the Social Sciences (S4) is housed.
+With over 10,400 square feet of dedicated space, the PSTC occupies Mencoff Hall, a renovated historic building on Brown University’s central campus, and a floor in Maxcy Hall, where Spatial Structures in the Social Sciences (S4) is housed.

 Mencoff Hall features four levels of workspace that include 25 offices for faculty, post-docs, visitors, and staff, 30 carrels for graduate students and research assistants, a computer lab, a state-of-the-art seminar room, generous exhibit/function space, two secure data rooms, and several meeting areas.
 Maxcy Hall houses GIS facilities as well as other offices for S4 faculty, postdocs, and staff.